FAQ

 First round application data will be shared with Next Challenge partners including sponsoring organizations and judges.
 We will not publicly publish first round applicant information including startup names, web addresses, and descriptions.

-Division Finalists, Division Winners and Grand Prize Winner(s) will be required to release their information for publicity purposes.
+Division Finalists and winners of monetary awards, including Division Winners and Grand Prize Winner(s), will be required to release their information for publicity purposes.

 Any personally identifiable information sent to, shared with or collected by APMG on this website and the YouNoodle platform is subject to APMG’s Privacy Policy.